JordiBanuelos99/FSDI_104-Competency_Report/README.md

-# Pet_Saloon
+# Pet_Salon
-In this project we create a pet saloon using object literal, object constructor and manipulating the DOM
+A pet salon made with Bootstrap and Javascript, This version is for the competency report